-- BIIAB Level 4 Award in the Internal Quality Assurance of Assessment Processes and Practice - Career progression.
+- SEG Awards Level 4 Award in the External Quality Assurance of Assessment Processes and Practice - BIIAB Level 4 Certificate in Leading the External Quality Assurance of Assessment Processes and Practice - Career progression

 Assessment

 Overview of assessment strategy

 The learner needs to demonstrate competence against all the Assessment Criteria within the Assessment.
 The most appropriate way of covering this is through a discussion with the Learner.